I Am Ayu Tour: Asia Tour 2024: I Am Ayu

 The setlist was split into separate acts by interludes, the show alternating between orchestral and dance performances.
 In total, Hamasaki had eight costume changes between acts.
 In particular, the singer highlighted a white layered dress designed by Keita Maruyama, who has previously worked with Hamasaki for "Green" (2008), "Mirrorcle World" (2008), and "Ohia no Ki" (2020), as well as conceptualizing the opening outfit for the singer's Countdown Live 2022-2023 A: Remember You concert.
 Describing the dress as "dreamlike", Hamasaki also confessed that her biggest worry about the concert was the 50 metre-long attached veil: "The most nerve-wracking part of this Asia tour will be wearing this veil and crossing the stage from one end to the other...
 Please look forward to seeing that yourselves."
 The dress was used for the performances of "M" and "Appears", Hamasaki changing into a bedazzled blazer and long skirt combination for the next act of "Aurora", "Surreal", and "Love Song".

 In total, the concerts lasted over two hours, featuring a three song encore.
 Commentators noted upon the singer speaking to the audience in both Japanese and English; during the final performance, Hamasaki sang the last chorus of "My All" in Mandarin Chinese, encouraging the audience to sing along to close out the concert.

 Critics complimented the tour's "best selection" setlist, commentary highlighting the use of traditional instruments for track rearrangements, and the inclusion of Chinese performing arts throughout.
 The First Times wrote: "Hamasaki showed great respect for traditional Chinese performance art. (...)
 This (concert) felt worthy of Ayumi Hamasaki", while Oricon News lauded the chosen stage outfits featuring "gorgeous dresses" and "dramatic" standout designs.

+2025 canceled show

+The concert scheduled in Shanghai was canceled on Friday due to "force majeure" the day before the performance, which is widely linked to the diplomatic crisis between China and Japan following remarks made by Japanese Prime Minister Sanae Takaichi.
+Hamasaki stated on social media that she received the notification unexpectedly on Friday morning, expressing disbelief and regret over the disruption.
+Later, Hamasaki publicly apologized to the affected fans and the staff members who had completed the stage setup over five days.
+Following the official cancellation, visual evidence posted on Hamasaki's social media accounts suggested she performed the entire concert set to the empty venue.
+There are also unconfirmed reports saying the concert was professionally recorded.
+This action was reportedly taken to preserve the planned show for her fanbase, earning praise for demonstrating exceptional professional commitment despite the circumstances.